kj89/testnet_manuals/archway/README.md

 > Please note: to mitigate against spam accounts, the Stakely faucet will discard requests from users with Twitter accounts with very little activity or that are too new!

 ### Create validator
-Before creating validator please make sure that you have at least 1 torii (1 torii is equal to 1000000 utorii)
+Before creating validator please make sure that you have at least 1 torii (1 torii is equal to 1000000 utorii) and your node is synchronized

 To check your wallet balance:
 ```